 5. Items will be placed on reserve on a first-come basis.
 Please allow at least 48 hours for the library staff to process the materials for the reserve shelves.

-6. Reserve forms or lists are to be given to the Library Evening/Weekend Supervisor.
+6. Reserve forms or lists are to be given to a library staff member.

 7. Be sure that the library has placed your items on reserve before you assign these materials to your class.